+Reading and Literacy Leadership Specialist Credential &

-California Reading/Language Arts Specialist Credential and Master of Science in Education, Literacy and Reading Concentration Degree
+Master of Science in Education, Literacy and Reading Concentration Degree

-Reading Credential Signature Assignment: Literature Review Project COE Key Writing Assignment READ 511: Research in Literacy Education CTC Standard 2, 7, 8, 10, (Reading Credential Level) The Signature assignment provides each candidate with: Standard 2: Promoting a Culture of Literacy 2.1 The program provides opportunities to review current research on elements of an effective culture of literacy at the classroom, school, district, and community levels, including the clear and strategic use of reading, writing, listening, and speaking throughout the day, across a variety of contexts using narrative, expository and other texts, and developing online and offline reading and writing skills to meet the diverse needs of students, and the effective implementation of the adopted curriculum including the use of peer coaching and professional development.
-Standard 7: Research and Evaluation Methodology 7.1 The program provides opportunities for candidates to learn basic research and evaluation methods including research design, sampling, selection of measures or instruments, and statistical procedures. les Tt 7.4 The program provides opportunities for candidates to learn to evaluate the technical adequacy of assessments, such as reliability and content and construct validity, based on psychometric standards and applicable populations, and to utilize best practices in the selection, administration, and use of assessments for developing a systemic framework to measure student progress and for planning, monitoring, evaluating, and improving instruction.
-COE Conceptual Framework Outcomes Engage in continuous improvement Standard 8: Advanced Professional Perspective 8.A7 The program provides opportunities for candidates to learn how to expand the curriculum to include online and offline reading and literacy experiences that incorporate multiple genres, multiple perspectives, and the use of media and communication technologies to prepare learners for literacy tasks of the 21 st century.
-E Conceptual F 3age in continu Standard 10: Planning, Organizing, Providing, and Leading Literacy Instruction 10.B1 Candidates critically analyze and interpret research; identify appropriate research design and methodology; and recognize research that is current, confirmed, reliable and replicable.
-COE Co 3c.
-Engage 10.C2 Candidates demonstrate advanced professional competencies in reading and literacy development, curriculum, instruction, and assessment, including a deep, rich and interconnected understanding of Program Standards 2, 3, 7 and 8.
+Reading and Literacy Leadership Specialist Credential Signature Assignment: Literature Review Project COE Key Writing Assignment READ 511: Research in Literacy Education

+CTC Standard 2, 7, 8, 10, (Reading Credential Level) The

+Signature assignment provides each candidate with:

+Standard 2: Promoting a Culture of Literacy

+2.1 The program provides opportunities to review current research on elements of an effective culture of literacy at the classroom, school, district, and community levels, including the clear and strategic use of reading, writing, listening, and speaking throughout the day, across a variety of contexts using narrative, expository and other texts, and developing online and offline reading and writing skills to meet the diverse needs of students, and the effective implementation of the adopted curriculum including the use of peer coaching and professional development.

+Standard 7: Research and Evaluation Methodology

+- 7.1 The program provides opportunities for candidates to learn basic research and evaluation methods including research design, sampling, selection of measures or instruments, and statistical procedures. - 7.4 The program provides opportunities for candidates to learn to evaluate the technical adequacy of assessments, such as reliability and content and construct validity, based on psychometric standards and applicable populations, and to utilize best practices in the selection, administration, and use of assessments for developing a systemic framework to measure student progress and for planning, monitoring, evaluating, and improving instruction.

+Standard 8: Advanced Professional Perspective

+8.A7 The program provides opportunities for candidates to learn how to expand the curriculum to include online and offline reading and literacy experiences that incorporate multiple genres, multiple perspectives, and the use of media and communication technologies to prepare learners for literacy tasks of the 21st century.

+Standard 10: Planning, Organizing, Providing, and Leading Literacy Instruction 10.B1 Candidates critically analyze and interpret research; identify appropriate research design and methodology; and recognize research that is current, confirmed, reliable and replicable.

+COE Conceptual Framework Outcomes 3c.
+Engage in continuous improvement

+10.C2 Candidates demonstrate advanced professional competencies in reading and literacy development, curriculum, instruction, and assessment, including a deep, rich and interconnected understanding of Program Standards 2, 3, 7 and 8.

+ILA Standard 1 (Standards for Reading Professionals): Foundational Knowledge:

+Candidates understand the theoretical and evidence-based foundations of reading and writing processes and instruction;

-processes and instruction; Standard 4: Diversity: Candidates create and engage their students in literacy practices that develop awareness, understanding, respect, and a valuing of differences in our society.
-Standard 6: Professional Learning and Leadership: Candidates recognize the importance of, demonstrate, and facilitate professional learning and leadership as a career-long effort and responsibility.
+Standard 4: Diversity: Candidates create and engage their students in literacy practices that develop awareness, understanding, respect, and a valuing of differences in our society.

+Standard 6: Professional Learning and Leadership: Candidates recognize the importance of, demonstrate, and facilitate professional learning and leadership as a careerlong effort and responsibility.

 Through the key assignment, candidates construct their own knowledge of basic research terminology, theoretical frameworks, practical literacy research methodologies, and research process and ethics so that they may successfully research a practical, equity-oriented literacy education question of their choice.
 Research and writing are iterative, reflective, and social, providing practice in the professional pursuit of knowledge.
 Focus on an equity-oriented research question of the candidate's choice is intended to promote engagement in learning that will lead to leadership in the field.

+Introduced & Extended:

+Reinforced: 560

-Introduced & Reinforced: Extended: 507, 508, 514, 560 College of Education COE: Professional Dispositions Expected of Candidates Focus Disposition: #4.
+507, 508, 514,

+College of Education COE: Professional Dispositions Expected of Candidates Focus Disposition: #4.
 Maintain Professional and Ethical Standards